-Classical music in Manchester is thriving.
-Breaking boundaries and reaching new audiences, the city’s classical music scene has had a real shake up.
-We preview the standout venues and events.
+Classical music in Manchester and Northern cities is thriving.
+Breaking boundaries and reaching new audiences, the classical music scene has had a real shake up.
+We preview the standout classical venues and events from across Manchester and the North.

 Here are our picks